 Included in the cathedral is the Cloister of Paradise, an Arabesque building with a garden and palm trees, elegantly framing the ornate frescos– all with an excellent view of the bell tower of the cathedral.

-Walk through the stunning city past traditional boutiques and shops selling ceramics and handmade leather items until you reach the popular beaches.
+Walk through the stunning city past traditional boutiques and shops selling ceramics and handmade leather items until you reach the popular beaches, where you’ll find crowds and some of the most desirable vacation rentals in Italy.

 Spiaggia Grande is very close to the center, whereas the Duoglio Spiaggia is a kilometer drive away.
 However, they are just two of the popular beaches of the seemingly endless coast.